dakomura/SegPath_code/README.md

 The slides must be scanned at 40x magnification.

+The last directory name of targetdir is used in other scripts as `antibody`.

 output:
 - HE-stained patch file, which ends with `_HE.png`
 - IF-stained patch file, which ends with `_IHC_nonrigid.png`